linux44gh6/Trik-Trove-back-end/README.md

 --find data by country_name

---post data from the cliet side to the dataBase
+--get data from the client side and post to the dataBase Using post method

 --read the data from dataBase by app.get()